Warning Signs of Employee Burnout & How to Prevent It

 Talk to your employees

 Whether you’re a manager, in HR, or the CEO of your company, you never know what’s truly going on with your employees unless you talk to them.
-And while they may not openly admit, or even realize, that they are experiencing burnout, they can explain how they are feeling.
+And while they may not openly admit, or even realize, that they are experiencing burnout, they can explain how they feel.
 Maybe the work environment isn’t a positive one.
-Or, maybe the deadlines are a bit too strict and they’re having difficulty hitting them.
+Or, maybe the deadlines are a bit too strict, and they’re having difficulty hitting them.
 If this is true, having regular reviews with your employees can help.
 Talk to them, get to know them, and foster an environment where they will feel comfortable opening up about issues they may be experiencing during the workday.

 Stop micromanaging